vault27/Foundation/ospf.md

 - ASBR - Autonomous System Border Router - connects OSPF domain with external domains
 - Internal router - all interfaces are in one area
 - DR - Designated Router
-- BDR - BAckup Designated Router
+- BDR - Backup Designated Router
 - DBD - Database Descriptor packets - The DBD packets are OSPF packet Type 2.
 The OSPF router summarizes the local database and the DBD packets carry a set of LSAs belonging to the database
 - Stub network: A subnet on which a router has not formed any neighbor relationships.